ULL-ESIT-PL-1718/pegjs-infix-2-egg/README.md

 ...
 ```

-Be sure you have access to it
+Be sure you have access to your version of the lib!